 Did all Planners need contacting?
 Was there a clear Contacts list in place for knowing which Planner was to be contacted?

 Could have this been made simpler, with less people to contact?
 Can additional approval levels be given to cut out some of these contacts?

 How much time was taken for each person to read the mail in case there was action required?
 How can this be translated into cost of time lost?

-Spaghetti diagram is a great tool visually, and creates a lot of questions as to the smooth flow of information.
+The spaghetti diagram or map is a great tool, super visual!
+It generates a lot of questions as to the smooth flow of information.